 2.«#» “Submitted Schedule”(XX/XX/XX Version) shall have the meaning as defined in section 3.7.
 [LF]

+2.«#» “Support Services” or “SS”(XX/XX/XX Version) means a suite of services BPA Power Services provides to customers as defined in Exhibit J and priced in each 7(i) Process consistent with Section 6 of the PRDM.
+[LF, SL, BL]

 2.«#» “Surplus Firm Power”(XX/XX/XX Version) means firm power that is in excess of BPA’s obligations, including those incurred under sections 5(b), 5(c), and 5(d) of the Northwest Power Act, as available.
 [LF, SL, BL]

-2.«#» “Surplus Slice Output”(XX/XX/XX Version) means, for any month, the amount of Slice Output Energy (and associated capacity) that is available to «Customer Name» under section 5 of this Agreement that exceeds «Customer Name»’s Requirements Slice Output for any such month.
+2.«#» “Surplus Slice Output” or “SOE”(XX/XX/XX Version) means, for any month, the amount of Slice Output Energy (and associated capacity) that is available to «Customer Name» under section 5 of this Agreement that exceeds «Customer Name»’s Requirements Slice Output for any such month.
 [SL]

 2.«#» “Third-Party Transmission Provider”(XX/XX/XX Version) means a transmission provider other than BPA that provides transmission service to serve «Customer Name» load.
 [LF, SL, BL]